-Recognize when they’re engaging in negative self-talk.
+- Recognize the Signs. when they’re engaging in negative self-talk.
 If they find themselves thinking they are bad, ugly, fat, stupid, or any other negative word, they need to stop.
 Then, they should tell themselves something positive and say it like they mean it.
 This can be as simple as saying “NO!
 I AM a good person.”

-Move past the past.
+- Move Forward. past the past.
 To move forward, a person can’t keep looking backward.
 Once they’ve dealt with their past, they need to stop dwelling on things.
 They can tell themselves, “This is over.
 I’m moving on, and I don’t need to worry about this anymore.”

+- Learn to be Direct.
 A person with low self-esteem needs to share their thoughts and feelings.
 They don’t need to be afraid of sharing their opinions.
 Often, the more they share them, the better they will feel.

+- Find a Positive Activity to Enjoy.
 Taking up a new hobby can be a way for a person to develop a positive social atmosphere.
 Some people even volunteer as a way to do something good for their community and meet new people.

+- Keep a Journal.
 A person can write in a journal every day to recognize ways they succeeded in building their self-esteem and ways they may have struggled.
 Over time, they will likely find their successes are greater than their setbacks.

 There are several theories and ways doctors suggest people boost their self-esteem.
 One method is called “acceptance and commitment therapy” .41 There are three steps to this approach.